WebQit/docs/oohtml/docs/spec/the-state-api/README.md

 ## API

-This API exposes a `.state` property to a *state object* on the document object and on element instances.
+This API exposes a document-level *state object* on a `document.state` property, and an element-level *state object* on an `element.state` property.
 Arbitrary values can be set and retrieved on *state objects* the same way we would with regular objects.

 ### Document-Level State